szaumoor/ZS_CanIStabYou-Mod/README.md

 Exactly as it says.
 This component is mutually exclusive with the rest of components in this group since it covers everything already.

 It will also affect non-usable items that are used to grant immunities to particular creatures, such as golem weapons, dragon rings, shaman spirit rings, etcetera.
-This patching is manual, if a mod introduces a new item for this purpose, it will not be patched.
-Compatibility can be added if I become aware of it though.

 **Component 106:** All humanoids can be backstabbed, except ToB bosses